unjs/ofetch/README.md

 Default exports are always risky to be mixed with CommonJS exports.

-This also guarantees we can introduce more utils without breaking the package and also encourage using `$fetch` name.
+This also guarantees we can introduce more utils without breaking the package and also encourage using `ofetch` name.

 **Why not transpiled?**